Where to Fish in Charlotte

 18441 Nantz Road, Cornelius

 The park is 43.7 acres and features a boat launching area, docks and a fishing pier.
 The park is open from dawn until dusk.
+Throughout the summer a park entrance fee will be collected.

 159 Inland Sea Lane, Troutman